In C++, a reference is an alias that acts as an alternative name for another already existing variable.

 - The syntax with references is cleaner and less prone to errors.

-As a general rule, we should prefer to use references whenever possible.
-Only in cases where it is not feasible should we use pointers (if possible, smart pointers)
+As a general advice, we should prefer using references whenever possible.
+Only in cases where it is not feasible, should we use pointers (if possible, smart pointers)